danidapilma/html-css/README.md

 # html-css
-These are the websites I developed while going through the responsive web certification on freecodecamp
+These simple scripts I developed while going through the responsive web certification on freecodecamp